jspeaker/PizzaShop20200110/README.md

 # PizzaShop20200110
 A modification of Shayne Vacher's Pizza Shop coding exercise by Quinn Gil.
 Each of the following requirement sections should be implemented in iterations.
+** Note that this is a pure code exercise and no data store is to be used. **

 ====INITIAL REQUIREMENTS====
 We are creating an ordering system for a Pizza Shop.
 A small operation, they don't need much.